sfarajli/farajli.net/posts/gentoo.md

 to their machines, but on binary based distros you use programs that are compiled for you by someone else and again to me, personally compiling just makes more sense.

-### It gives you more pespective of the program you use.
+### It gives you more pespective to the program you use.
 If you'd downloaded a binary package you would only be able to tell if a program is fast, has enough features and so on, but you wouldn't have known how much time it takes to compile, what the build dependencies are, and even sometimes the